-As of August 14, 2023, which is the date the financial statements were available to be issued, the Company has evaluated events or transactions that may have occurred after the financial condition date for potential recognition or disclosure.
+As of August 14, 2024, which is the date the financial statements were available to be issued, the Company has evaluated events or transactions that occurred after the financial condition date for potential recognition or disclosure.
+No subsequent events or transactions requiring recognition or disclosure were identified.